HKUST-KnowComp/TILFA/README.md

 This repository is the official implementation of TILFA: A Unified Framework for Text, Image, and Layout Fusion in Argument Mining.

-The paper is accepted to the workshop of EMNLP 2023.
+The paper is accepted to the Proceedings of the 10th Workshop on Argument Mining 2023.

 ## Abstract